 The Crazy Colours of Lake Chala

 Lake Chala is for you if you love tranquillity, unique plants and a stunning array of birds.
 Oh, and if you like lakes that are a really weird but beautiful colour.
-Lake Chala is a crater lake fed by underwater springs of fresh water from Mount Kilimanjaro itself.
+Lake Chala is a crater lake fed by underwater springs of fresh water from Mount Kilimanjaro itself, much like Mon Jam in Thailand.
 Its colour turns naturally from deep blue to turquoise to emerald green.
 Dawn birdsong on Lake Chala is one of the seven natural wonders of our world.

 Babies.
 Lots of babies.
 Did we say babies?
 Tanzania is babytastic.